How Russian elections became a futile exercise for Putin’s opposition

 Ms. Duntsova nonetheless retains hope that elections can make a difference.

-“People should all go out and vote” on March 17 “for any candidate other than the present president,” she says, voicing an idea promoted by the late Alexei Navalny after he’d been barred from the last presidential election six years ago.
+“People should all go out and vote” this weekend “for any candidate other than the present president,” she says, voicing an idea promoted by the late Alexei Navalny after he’d been barred from the last presidential election six years ago.
 Even a symbolic vote against Mr. Putin would be heard as a statement of discontent, she says.
 “People need to see results.”

 Putin above the fray

-Note: Editor's note: This story has been updated to correct the dates of the presidential election.